Frequently Asked Questions...

 Q. Is there a minimum age required to participate in field school?

 A. Yes, you can still participate.
-This program is meant to give you training in archaeology and is designed for students with little or no experience.
+We welcome students at all levels of experience.
+This program is meant to give you initial training in archaeology and is perfect for students with little or no experience, and can also accommodate those with more advanced training.

-Q. Do I have to have experience in human osteology to participate in field school?
+Q. Do I need to have experience in human osteology to participate in field school?

-A. No. We look for students with varying interests in archaeology.
+A. We look for students with varying interests and experience.
 The program is designed for students with little or no osteology knowledge.
-A short course in human osteology is included as part of your training.
-For students with prior experience, the program is designed to give you a complete hands-on experience as we have an excellent skeleton collection to practice with.
+A short-course in human osteology is included as part of your training, which is required for all participants.
+For students with prior experience, the program offers a complete hands-on experience with an excellent skeleton collection to practice your skills.

-Q. Is the skeletal collection available for students to conduct research?
+Q. Is the skeletal collection available for students to conduct research during field school?

 Q. Will I have the opportunity to excavate a skeleton myself?

-A. All skeletons are excavated under the supervision of the staff osteologist, however, once instruction is given, the osteologist will play a much smaller role.
-All students will have the opportunity to fully excavate at least one skeleton and hopefully many more (of course, depending on how many are found in any given field season).
+A. All students will have the opportunity to excavate at least one skeleton and ideally many more (of course, depending on how many are found in any given field season).
 Students work in rotating groups of 2 or 3 throughout the excavation process, ensuring everyone gets a chance to participate in all aspects of excavation from initial discovery, to fine cleaning, documentation (including photography and drawing), and skeleton removal.
-Students will then have the chance to follow these skeletons into the lab and further document and curate the remains including careful washing, labeling, and aiding in creating bioprofiles of each skeleton.
+Students will then have the chance to follow these skeletons into the lab and further document and curate the remains including careful washing, labeling, and aiding in creating biological profiles of each skeleton.
 These tasks are always performed under the supervision of an osteologist.
-The staff strives to create a uniquely independent learning environment, where students are given plenty of help and instruction, but are encouraged to think critically on their own about every situation as well.
+The staff strives to create a uniquely independent learning environment, where students are given plenty of help and instruction, but are encouraged to think critically and work independently at their comfort level.

 Q. Do I need to speak Polish?
 Is there someone there that can translate?